SOCIAL JUSTICE STUDIES

 As a Social Justice Studies major, you will have the opportunity to intern, study abroad or conduct an in-depth research project with a professor, as well as have access to retreats, travel and continued service-learning.
 All Social Justice Studies majors participate in at least one service-learning project and perform community service, incorporating hands-on community work with academics

-The Sutton School offers in-depth study in the fields of history, political science, psychology, sociology, public history and social justice studies.
+The Sutton School of Social Sciences offers in-depth study in the fields of history, political science, psychology, sociology, public history and social justice studies.
 Our faculty encourage our students to become enlightened, engaged citizens who embrace an ethic of service to God and humanity.
-Our students are challenged to develop lifelong learning commitments and skills that enable them to prosper in a variety of careers and post-graduate studies.

 Have a question about Ouachita?
 Want more information?
 Shoot our admissions team a message!